asreview/asreview-insights/README.md

 records).

-The Work Saved over Sampling (WSS) is a measure of "the work saved over and above the work saved by simple sampling for a given level of recall" ([Cohen et al., 2006])((https://doi.org/10.1197/jamia.m1929)).
+The Work Saved over Sampling (WSS) is a measure of "the work saved over and above the work saved by simple sampling for a given level of recall" [(Cohen et al., 2006)](https://doi.org/10.1197/jamia.m1929).
 It is defined as the proportion of records a screener does **not** have to screen compared to random reading after providing the prior knowledge used to train the first iteration of the model.
 The WSS is typically measured at a recall of .95